rnaidu02/CarND-Advanced-Lane-Lines/AdvanceLanesDetect_writeup.md

       mag_thresh(): Scaled maginiture threshold (Take squareroot of both x and y directions).
 Kernel size of 15 and pixel values of range 30 - 100 dir_threshold(): Directional threshold using the gradient of the pixels.
 Kernel size of 15 and the gradient values of range  0.7 - 0.13

-      Combine the above binary images with the following logic that generates the combined binary image.
+      Combine the above binary images with the following logic that generates the combined binary image:
       ```python
       combined[((gradx == 1) & (grady == 1)) | ((mag_binary == 1) & (dir_binary == 1))] = 1
       ```